 - Parsonage facilitation for retired clergy

-The Reform Pension Plan is a defined contribution plan organized within the framework of IRS 403(b) regulations.
-The Reform Pension Plan is recognized by the IRS as a “church plan,” as the RPB provides benefits to employees of religious institutions.
+The Reform Pension Plan is a Defined Contribution Plan organized within the framework of IRS 403(b) regulations.
+The Reform Pension Plan is also a church plan, as the RPB provides benefits to employees of religious institutions.

 Below are some quick facts about the RPB:

 - 1,450 active (currently making contributions)

 - 720 inactive (not currently making contributions)

 - The RPB 403(b) plan is coordinated with the RPB Rabbi Trust

 - Contributions: Approximately $30 million per plan year

 - Distributions: Approximately $25 million per plan year